awu-lgtm/Contextual-bandits/readme.md

 ## Data ##
 Open bandit dataset was collected by ZOZO (Japanese fashion e-commerce company) over 7-days in 2019.
 The company uses MAB algorithms to recommend clothing to items on their website.
 Two policies were used during the data collection: Bernoulli Thompson Sampling and pure random.
 An item would be recommended by one of the two policies and whether or not it was clicked was recorded.
 Furthermore, user data and other relevant information was recorded (to use as feature for contextual bandits).
 ZOZO also provides 4 additional features for each item.

 The data is split by policy and also by item category: all, men's, and women's.
 We focused on Bernoulli Thompson Sampling and all items.
-Bernoulli Thompson Sampling was chosen because it had better ctr (click-through rate) (0.50% vs 0.35%) than random, so it would provide better quality data.
+Bernoulli Thompson Sampling was chosen because it had better CTR (click-through rate) (0.50% vs 0.35%) than random, so it would provide better quality data.
 All was chosen as it seems to be a more complex environment since it has a larger action space.
 This subset of data features 80 possible items to recommend (80 actions) and 12,168,084 samples.
 In consideration of compute time, only the last 1,168,084 were used, with the hope that the original policy would perform better after the first 11,000,000 samples.

 ## Model ##
 The bandits model used was `Vowpal Wabbit` `cb_adf`.
 Adf (action dependent features) supports rich action features, which was why it was chosen.
 IPS (inverse propensity sampling), DR (doubly robust), and MTR (multi-task regression) estimators were all chosen as estimators.
 IPS and DR are both unbiased estimators of reward.
 Furthermore, DR is an extension of IPS in combination with regression and has lower variance than IPS.
 As a result, the loss calculated by progressive validation with DR is likely more accurate than with IPS.